 The Bank was a member of the Federal Reserve Bank ("FRB") of San Francisco and was required to maintain stock in the FRB based on a specified ratio relative to the Bank's capital.
 Effective July 19, 2016, the Bank converted from a state member bank to a state nonmember bank and, as a result, the Federal Deposit Insurance Corporation is now its primary federal bank regulator.
 Our holdings of FRB stock were canceled by the Federal Reserve.
-FRB stock is carried at cost as of December 31, 2015.
 Both cash and stock dividends received are reported as dividend income.